thepiyushrai/flutterTodoApp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a basic CRUD operation-based Flutter application.
+In we have created a Todo app, writing todo details and managing its list.

 Flutter Todo SQLite App
 This is a simple Todo app built with Flutter that utilizes SQLite as the database for storing tasks.
 It allows users to create, read, update, and delete tasks.